 The requirements are now explained further.

 An independent income is an income that you earn yourself and for which you have paid taxes and social security contributions.

 Besides income from work you may include other income sources.
 For example, a grant, funds on a bank account or financing by another person.

 Your income from paid employment is sustainable if you will receive the income for another 12 months.
 For example, you have an open-ended contract (permanent contract) or a temporary contract that is still valid for at least 12 months.

 Then your income is sustainable if your contract is still valid for a minimum of 6 months.
 And in the 12 months before your application you have received a salary of at least the required amount.
-You do not have to have earned the required amount every month, but your income for the whole year should be enough: 12 x the required amount.
+You do not have to have earned the required amount every month, but your average income per month throughout the year should at least equal the required amount per month.

-But in those 12 months you may not have received unemployment benefits or a benefit for long-term illness.
-You also may not have received any public funds.
+You may count received unemployment benefits or a benefit for long-term illness as income.
+But you may not have received any [public funds].

-Did you receive unemployment benefits or benefits for long-term illness?
+Is your contract valid for less than 6 months?
 Or do you have a flexible contract?
 Then the IND will look at your income of the last 3 years.